Two Words That Will Change How You Think About Data

 The Holy Grail is finding the balance between maintaining an appropriate level of governance without becoming too cumbersome.

 When established, a system of work that connects data, systems, and collaborators provides key operational advantages for an organization by:

 - Increasing efficiencies, speed, frequency

 - Enhancing not just data transparency but the understanding of the data

 It's done by enabling high-quality and controlled information through a flexible data environment that’s governed by end-to-end audit capabilities and operationally sound data practices.

 If you don't know where to begin, start by simply creating a map or flowchart of your process, so at the very least, the steps are documented for newcomers and veterans alike.
 From there you can identify parts of the process you'd like to improve over time.
 It's a journey, but it starts with a single step.

-Workiva provides a system of work designed to transform how banks, insurance providers, and investment firms operate through a linked, flexible, and controlled platform connecting data, systems, and collaborators in a single ecosystem.
+Workiva provides a system of work designed to transform how teams operate, with a linked, flexible, and controlled platform connecting data, systems, and collaborators in a single ecosystem.
 To see more, request a demo.